Search element - Quick search bar

 Why isn't my milk supply increasing yet?

-Some things might cause it to be delayed:
+Some things might cause this change to be delayed, including:

-• Pain medications used during birth, including having a caesarean birth
+• pain medications used during birth, or having a caesarean birth

-• Retained placenta or placental fragments (these will need to be removed).
+• retained pieces of placenta (these will need to be removed)

-• Hold your baby skin-to-skin as much as possible.
+• Keep baby close.
+Hold your baby skin-to-skin as much as possible.

-• Get help with feeding so your baby's attachment is good and they can milk your breast effectively.
+• Ensure your baby's attachment is good and they are removing milk from your breast well.

-• If you have any concerns, seek help from an ABA breastfeeding counsellor, your midwife or a lactation consultant.
+• Get help early if you have any concerns about breastfeeding.
+Seek help from an ABA breastfeeding counsellor, your midwife or a lactation consultant.

-If your breasts are slow to get going, be reassured that many mums have been able to establish a milk supply even after a few weeks.
+Try not to worry if your breasts seem slow to get going.
+Many mums have been able to establish a milk supply even after a few weeks.